-As you would expect in a modern city, San Juan is bursting with thing to do and see – whether it’s dining, partying, shopping or just mooching about - its amenities and facilities on a par with any other urban center.
+As you would expect in a modern city, San Juan is bursting with things to do and see – whether it’s dining, partying, shopping or just mooching about - its amenities and facilities on par with any other urban center.
 Likewise, it’s dental and medical services are excellent too.

 One of the cities in Metro Manila, it is pretty much in the center, with Manila to the west, Quezon City north, Pasig east and Mandaluyong south.
 Metro Manila is located on the most populated and largest island in the Philippines – Luzon – in the north of the archipelago.

 As a holiday destination, particularly for Aussies, Kiwis and nearby Asian countries, the Philippines is hugely popular, while dental and medical tourism are both also on the rise here.
 A trip for here dental work, or combining a holiday with treatment, makes sense for many Westerners because the top facilities are excellent and inexpensive.

 Filipino dentists are well qualified and have undertaken training at a similar level to dentists at home; the best clinics are state-of-the-art, equipped with the latest technology to provide patients with top-class dental care.

 For many international patients, the icing on the cake is, of course, the prices – on average 60% lower than at home:

 ● Average cost of a single dental crown in Australia AUD $1,230; At a dentist in San Juan City AUD $180

 ● Average cost of root canal, post and crown in Australia AUD $2,155; At a dentist in San Juan City AUD $500